 Learn how to send a contract for review, comment on a contract and come to terms with internal and external stakeholders with Precisely

-You can negotiate the contracts created in Precisely by sending them for review, allowing internal or external users to leave messages about them.
+You can negotiate the contracts created in Precisely by sending them for review, allowing external users to leave messages, comment, suggest, redline, and more.

 Sending a contract for negotiation

 To send a draft document for review, simply

 Click Draft & sign in the top menu and click the project which contains a document that should be sent for negotiation,